-What Is Short Term Restorative Care?
+What is Short Term Restorative Care?

 Short Term Restorative Care (or STRC) is where you’re able to access a range of different services and support, for up to eight weeks, twice per 12-month period.
 Services include things like home maintenance, mobility aids or other equipment, health services such as physiotherapy and podiatry, daily assistance with cooking and cleaning, mental and emotional support, and plenty more.

 It’s perfect for those who may have sustained a temporary injury or illness, to get that little bit of support while they recover – or can simply be used if an older person has experienced a decline in health, and would like some extra assistance and health care to recover their independence at home, and avoid going into more permanent care.
 Short Term Restorative Care is commonly used for someone who is able to remain in their own home, but it can also be used for short-term accommodation in an aged care facility if more intensive care is needed.
 Or, a combination of the two.

-How Do I Access STRC?
+How do I access STRC?

 Your first step is to get your needs assessed by the Aged Care Assessment Team (ACAT), to get approved for STRC.
 You’ll also need a doctor’s assessment (generally your own GP) to determine which services you require, and you’ll be assigned at least two other service providers who will manage your care requirements in conjunction with your doctor.
 It’s all well-coordinated to ensure you get all the services you need,

 If you’re assessed as being able to contribute to the costs of your Short Term Restorative Care, luckily, it’s still very affordable.